Female fire boss assures Lagosians of improved service delivery

 Advising officers to focus on discipline and dedication to the ethics of the profession, Adeseye said “there is no room for indiscipline as bad eggs will be fished out and decisively dealt with in accordance with the Fire and Civil Service Rules and Regulations.”

-Adeseye hinted that the new Fire and Rescue Service Bill 2021, among other things would address the welfare of the firefighters as officers reciprocate the government’s gesture with optimal dedication to duty.
+Adeseye hinted that the new Fire and Rescue Service Bill 2021, among other things, would address the welfare of the firefighters as officers reciprocate the government’s gesture with an optimal dedication to duty.

 “You should bear in mind that your job to save lives and property is service to mankind and humanity and no strings should be attached”, she said.